Soulmynt/frontend/README.md

 ## PROFILE
 User handle.

 All user NFTs
 Total "funds" that were obtained + how much from each company the user is a part of

+Ian: using Token: getUserInfo: - handle
+                               - Array of User Credentials
+                               - array of UserCompanies
+                                  - Points
+                                  - Funds Earned